Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 - [W3C Markup Validation](https://validator.w3.org/#validate_by_input) - to validate HTML
 - [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) - to vaildate CSS Code
 - [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln/related) to identify any overflow issues

-Manual Testing:
+- [Lighthouse](https://developers.google.com/web/tools/lighthouse) - to test the loading speed of the website

+**Manual Testing:**
 - Navigation links tested to ensure they worked and that they linked to the correct part of the page
-- Links to external sites & pages tested to ensure they worked correctly and opened in new tabs.
+- Links to external sites & pages tested to ensure they worked correctly and opened in new tabs
 - Sign Up call to action opened modal and email address was required in order to sign up
+- Lookbook images clicked to ensure [fancybox](http://fancyapps.com/fancybox/3/) was working correctly
 - Ran site on Chrome, Mozilla Firefox & Internet Explorer.

 ---